gisat/panther-front-office/src/state/README.md

 Unsaved changes (objects with key present in *byKey*) and newly created objects.

+##### lastChangedOn

+Timestamp of last change of this data type on server.
+It is used to invalidate indexes.

 ##### loading / loadingKeys

 Indicators of running fetching process.